iusztinpaul/energy-forecasting/README.md

 Don't worry if something doesn't make sense to you.
 We will explain everything in detail in the [Medium lessons](#lessons).

+In case you are not sure this course is for you, here is a [high-level presentation](https://pub.towardsai.net/the-full-stack-7-steps-mlops-framework-6599a0c6e295) of all the components you will build during the series.

 <p align="center">
   <img src="images/architecture.png">
 </p>

 <div align="center">
   <a href="https://youtu.be/OKk9U310qYE">
-    <strong>Check out the video below to better understand what you will build during this course 👇</strong>
+    <strong>Also, check out the video below to better understand what the final outcome of the course is 👇</strong>
     <br/>
     <br/>
     <img src="images/screenshot_introduction_video.png" alt="Introduction Video" style="width:75%;">